trixi-framework/Trixi.jl/docs/src/hohqmesh_tutorial.md

 summary_callback()
 ```

 Visualization of the solution is carried out in a similar way as above.
-That is, one converst the `.h5`
+That is, one converts the `.h5`
-ouput files with `trixi2vtk` and then plot the solution in ParaView.
+output files with `trixi2vtk` and then plot the solution in ParaView.
 An example plot of the pressure
 at the final time is shown below.
 ![simulation_straight_sides](https://user-images.githubusercontent.com/25242486/129603961-253af8ef-c3eb-4c9f-a6f1-702993163b95.png)